Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 To activate the environment manually:
 <pre> ```bash poetry shell ``` </pre>

-📝 Tip: Use `poetry run` to execute scripts inside the managed environment.
+> Use `poetry run` to execute scripts inside the managed environment.

 #### Poetry — Setup, Usage, and Dependency Management